Tokneneng

-Tokneneng is commonly found at street food stalls, often with fish balls, squid balls, and kikiam.
-It is usually served with either a tangy vinegar-based dip (plain or spicy), or a thick sweet sauce made of flour, soy sauce, garlic, onions, and sugar.
+Tokneneng and kwek kwek are commonly found at street food stalls, often with fish balls, squid balls, and kikiam.
+They are usually served with either a tangy vinegar-based dip (plain or spicy), or a thick sweet sauce made of flour, soy sauce, garlic, onions, and sugar.

 History

-The word tukneneng originated from the 1978 Pinoy Komiks series Batute, illustrated by Vic Geronimo and created by Rene Villaroman.
-In the language of the protagonist, Batute, tukneneng means "egg".
-In Taytay, it is called epalog, a portmanteau of hepa (hepatitis) and itlog (egg), referring to the yellowish skin associated with hepatitis.
+The word tokneneng originated from the 1978 Pinoy Komiks series Batute, illustrated by Vic Geronimo and created by Rene Villaroman.
+In the language of the protagonist, Batute, tokneneng means "egg".